DevSPP/dfslab/README.md

 # dfslab

-dfslab c codes
+DFSLab C programs
-#C programs done for programs given at semster 1 of ISI Kolkata Data Structure Lab
+C programs done for homework given in Semster 1(2019) at ISI Kolkata.
+All the codes are not efficiently written and there are scopes of improvement.
+Level: Beginners